 She has an almost tulip-shaped nose, full, kissable lips, and the brow not arched as she scans my body is being brushed by lashes only coated with the slightest bit of mascara.
 Her clothes are casual yet enticing since they hug her curves, and her hair almost touches her tiny waist.

-Her choice in outfit doesn’t make her any less appealing, though.
+Her choice of outfit doesn’t make her any less appealing, though.
 If anything, it has the opposite effect.
 She’s too mortified with embarrassment for me to ever believe her tumble was a ruse to secure my attention, and her outfit all but confirms my beliefs.
-If she was out to impress me, she wouldn’t have worn lint-riddled clothes.
+If she were out to impress me, she wouldn’t have worn lint-riddled clothes.

 Not even someone as confident as Theresa Veneto would give that a whirl, and she thinks the sun shines out of her ass.
 It’s an exasperating trait of anyone in law enforcement.
 Instead of enforcing the law, they often mistake themselves as lawmakers.
 Theresa is the worst of the worst, but since the unnamed brunette is scampering herself up from the floor, that’s a story for another day.
 My father will lecture me for hours on end if the morals he drummed into me from birth aren’t launched into action immediately.

-This will sound conceited, because it is, but I don’t prowl for dates nor do I wine and dine the women who occupy my bed.
-I’m honest about what I want, fuck if they agree to my unbreakable no-strings-attached clause, then I leave the task of kicking out my ‘bed companions’ to my housekeeper/PA, Catherine.
+This will sound conceited because it is, but I don’t prowl for dates, nor do I wine and dine the women who occupy my bed.
+I’m honest about what I want, fuck if they agree to my unbreakable no-strings-attached clause, then I leave the task of kicking out my ‘bed companions’ to my housekeeper slash PA, Catherine.
 Women are merely a vessel for me to get off on.